AlgoTradingHub/theplatform-book/source/iterators.md

 ## Scan

-Does pretty much the same as "over", but returns same-sized structure.
+Acts pretty much the same as "over", but returns a structure of the same size.

 ```o
 o)+\1 2 3